Thomas Scott Baldwin: Powered balloons

 In 1900, Baldwin created a small pedal-motorized powered airship.
 It never served as anything more than a curiosity.
-In 1902-1903 he supervised the construction of California Eagle, based on the ideas of August Greth and financed by the American Aerial Navigation Company of San Francisco.
+In 1902–1903 he supervised the construction of California Eagle, based on the ideas of August Greth and financed by the American Aerial Navigation Company of San Francisco.
 It utilized a De Dion-Bouton engine and paddle propeller based on marine technology so prevalent in airship design in the period.
 After collaborating with Greth and John J. Montgomery in 1903–1904, Baldwin acquired sufficient knowledge to begin his own independent airship project.

 In June and July 1904, Baldwin built an aerodynamic cigar-shaped hydrogen-filled dirigible California Arrow, using a 7 hp Hercules motorcycle engine manufactured by Glenn H. Curtiss.
-With Lincoln J. Beachey as pilot, California Arrow made the first controlled circular flight in America on August 3, 1904, at Idora Park in Oakland, California.
-In October and November, 1904, the aircraft was piloted by Roy Knabenshue at the 1904 Louisiana Purchase Expositionin St. Louis, Missouri.
+California Arrow made the first controlled circular flight in America on August 3, 1904, at Idora Park in Oakland, California.
+In October and November, 1904, the aircraft was piloted by Roy Knabenshue at the 1904 Louisiana Purchase Exposition in St. Louis, Missouri.

 In August 1908, after several test flights at Fort Myer, Virginia, the Army Signal Corps paid Baldwin US$10,000 for a dirigible that could be used for sustained and controlled navigation.
 Baldwin created a dirigible that was 95 ft long and powered by a new, more powerful Curtiss engine.
 The Army bought it and designated it Signal Corps Dirigible No. 1.
 Baldwin picked up the sobriquet, "Father of the American Dirigible".
 He received the Aero Club of America's first balloon pilot certificate.